gipsi/gipsi.github.io/README.md

 Making buttons as an styleswitcher seems a good plan to offer the viewer a choice of background styles when visiting a website.
 [Alternative Style: Working With Alternate Style Sheets](https://alistapart.com/article/alternate#) Gave me a deeper understanding of
 The three different relationships external style sheets can have with the document: persistent, preferred, and alternate.
-I spent a while thinking about using JavaScript for dynamic style switching and followed along with this article but got stuck on how to get the button to make the function work.
+I tpent a while thinking about using JavaScript for dynamic style switching and followed along with this article but got stuck on how to get the button to make the function work.

 Eventually I made some HTML button links with `onclick` and `href` using the `<form>` tag as suggested by [Hyperlink Code](http://www.hyperlinkcode.com/button-links.php)